dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 You could avoid the order-of-operations ambiguity in the second example by wrapping the first part in parenthesis: `(f⌺1)⊢1 2`.
 At this point, a newcomer may realize that they can simplify the expression to `(f⌺1)1 2`.
 Unfortunately, this form is not idiomatic APL.
 Idiomatic APL seems to be more about terseness than readability for newcomers.
 Since `(f⌺1)1 2` is 8 characters and `f⌺1⊢1 2` is 7, you'll often see APL developers suggest using `f⌺1⊢1 2` over `(f⌺1)1 2`.

-.
-For example, in Dyalog APL there is [a stencil operator](https://help.dyalog.com/latest/Content/Language/Primitive%20Operators/Stencil.htm).
-It looks like this: `⌺`.
-This operator takes two arguments and returns a function.
-Suppose `f`, `g`, and `Y` are variables in scope.
-The idiomatic way to use this operator is to use syntax like this: `f⌺g⊢Y`.
-To a newcomer, the order of operations is not straightforward.
-The correct answer is that this is equivalent to `(f⌺g)⊢Y`.
-But, a newcomer might think that this is evaluated as `f⌺(g⊢Y)`.
-A newcomer would have good reason to guess the latter.
-2↑3⍴0

 ## Derivative of APL